thinkyhead/Marlin/config/Elegoo/Neptune-2/TESTING_STATUS.md

 ## Testing status

-The following items have not been tested in any configuration:
+The following item has not been tested in any configuration:

-  - Filamanet runout detection
   - Resume on power failure

-1.3 STOCK, v1.3 BLTOUCH, v1.2 BLTOUCH have been installed and confirmed to load.
+All versions have been installed and confirmed to load.

 # Known issues and workarounds